 - be aware that, where your request is not met, fundraising rules allow you to seek an injunction restraining someone from raising funds in the charity’s name - find out more

 - report unauthorised fundraisers who do not cooperate, and whom you suspect may be involved in fraudulent activities - the reporting should be to the police and the Commission

 Decisions about the charity’s money and resources are important, so think about the advice and information you may need in order to make decisions in the charity’s interests.

 This section is about the range of legal rules that apply to different types and aspects of fundraising.
 It tells you to have effective systems in place so that your charity fully complies with any legal rules which apply to its fundraising.

 This list gives an indication only of some of the legal rules which apply to different types and aspects of fundraising.
-In each case you can use the Code of Fundraising Practice and supporting guidance to find out more about the rules and how they apply to your charity’s fundraising.
+In each case you can use the Code of Fundraising Practice to find out more about the rules and how they apply to your charity’s fundraising.